ngugisimon/alx-system_engineering-devops/0x02-shell_redirections/README.md

 find . -type f -name "*.js" -delete -- script that deletes all the regular files (not the directories) with a .js extension that are present in the current directory and all its subfolders

+find ./* -type d | wc -l -- script that counts the number of directories and sub-directories in the current